minor embarrassments

 yikes

 See that jump between the second and third notes?
 Between “have” and “ne”?
 That interval is called a major sixth.
-(We're about to go full music nerd, so brace yourselves.)
+(We're about to go full music nerd, so brace yourselves or skip these three paragraphs.)
 For a skilled vocalist, a major sixth is no big deal.
 For me, it’s daunting.
-Not only do I have to make my vocal cords increase in pitch pretty significantly, I need to switch from a chest voice to a head voice in the space of an eighth note.
+Not only do I have to perform a sudden and significant pitch jump, I need to transition smoothly from a chest voice to a head voice in mid-melody.
 And do you see that gap between the fourth and fifth notes?
 That’s only a fourth; not so bad, right?
 Except now I need to switch from a head voice into a falsetto, and then back to my head voice for the last note of the measure.

-If you’re even a semi-skilled singer, you’re scoffing at my amateurish timidity right now.
+My breathtakingly accurate hopscotch analogy notwithstading, any semi-skilled vocalist should be scoffing at my amateurish timidity right now.
+This is high school math at best.
 But this feat of vocal gymnastics is simply unrealistic for the guy who couldn’t even master “I Need A Bag.”
 And I had to do it four times over the course of the song.
 I had failed miserably at far tamer vocal challenges.
 And if I didn't nail this, it was gonna sound really bad.
 Some of you remember “My Time To Fly”?
 Yeah, like that.

-So I did something I’d always resisted in the past: I devoted myself to practicing over an extended period of time.
+I had trained myself not to write beyond my abilities, but dang it, I liked this too much to scrap it.
+So I did something I’d always resisted in the past: I dedicated myself to practicing over an extended period of time.
 I know, right?
 I made a recording of that measure and the next on a loop, and I kept it in my car, working on it every day.
 Just those twelve notes, over and over and over.
 Gradually I worked up to singing the entire verse, over and over and over.
 And eventually I got there.
 The vocal take on this song is not perfect, but I’m not the least bit embarrassed by it.
-The sketchy bits are elsewhere in the melody; those intervals are pretty much nailed.
+There are sketchy bits here and there, but those intervals are pretty much nailed.
 Ironic that it should take me until the last song I ever recorded to figure out that practice pays off.

-And then thankfully I never sang it again.
+And then thankfully I never had to sing it again.
 I just tried it now, as I’m typing this, and I can’t even come close anymore.
-That’s fine, nobody’s asking me to perform it live, so I’m good.
+That’s fine, nobody’s asking me to sing it, so I’m good.

 Wow, I wrote way too much about a few measly notes.
 Gotta move on.

 The harmony vocals in the “tea from China” section were fun.
-I think they came out pretty great, and it was all down to an idea I came up with, though I’m surely not the first one who did.
+I think they came out pretty great, and it was all down to an idea I came up with on my own, though surely it had been done before.
 I wrote out the four harmony parts, then I recorded myself singing each part.
 That sounded okay.
 Then I made a copy of each of those voices, and pitch-corrected them.
-So now I have four voices perfectly in tune, which sounded a bit unnatural, and four typically wobbly voices, which sounded like you’d expect.
+So now I have four voices perfectly in tune, which sounded a bit unnatural, and four typically wobbly voices, which sounded typically wobbly.
 Put them all together and it was like each voice was filling in the cracks between the other voices.
 Very cool.
-I also threw in that falsetto line in the middle; I’m not sure what made me think of doing that.
+I also threw in that falsetto line in the middle; I’m not sure what made me think of doing that, but it's very silly.
 I actually did multiple takes to get it right, can you believe it?
 Maximum effort!

 I remember the line “tea from China and beer from Germany” popped into my head immediately.
 And somehow I knew I wanted “I’ll be your [something] if you’ll be my [something].”
 I started with the second name because it had to rhyme, flipping through a few options before realizing that Persephone fit the melody perfectly.
 Wait, isn’t she from Greek mythology?
 I did some reading and discovered her uncle Hades had abducted her, tricking her into eating pomegranate seeds which bound her to the Underworld.
 Yikes!
 Things get all “Luke and Laura” after that, it’s pretty fucked up.